hzeller/folve/README.md

     ./folve -C demo-filters -p 17322 -g \
             /path/to/your/directory/with/flacs /tmp/test-mount

 Of course, you need to make sure to use players that can do gapless playback.
-In our simple example with the mplayer, you need to use the `--gapless-audio` option; in your audio player you need to look what that equivalent is (some support it right out of the box).

-     mplayer --gapless-audio /tmp/test-mount/*
+In our older versions of mplayer you need to use the `--gapless-audio` option to make use of it, in your audio player you need to look what that equivalent is (some support it right out of the box).

 In the folve web-frontend, you see the gapless joining with little arrows `->`.
 You also see that folve already startes pre-buffering the beginning of the